-Thirty years ago, the influx of Walmart into America’s small towns devasted main streets across the country.
-With the shift to online shopping, primarily driven by Amazon, we may be looking at a similar scenario everywhere, including big cities, and even including retailers that aren’t small at all, like J. Crew, Brooks Brothers, and GNC.
+Thirty years ago, the influx of Walmart into America’s small towns devastated main streets across the country.
+With the shift to online shopping, we may be looking at a similar scenario everywhere, including big cities, and even including retailers that aren’t small at all, like J. Crew, Brooks Brothers, and GNC.

 Writing at the New York Times, University of Chicago professor of economics and former adviser to President Obama, Austin Goolsbee warns of a future where big companies “swallow the world.”
-He’s writing about mergers where large companies buy up smaller competitors resulting in greater concentration and less consumer choice, but the same concept applies to small businesses essentially being swallowed by Amazon.
+He’s writing about mergers where large companies buy up smaller competitors resulting in greater concentration and less consumer choice, but the same concept applies to small businesses essentially being swallowed by large online retailers.

 Part of the solution is for individual consumers to be aware of the threat and consciously decide to support the local businesses they wish to survive, as happened with Vroman’s in Pasadena.